fakhirali/Compression/Notes.md

 data + null_char + data + null_char + data + null_char.
 we know how many null_chars there are.
 The model will be able to learn the data much better given multiple passes.
 But compression would have to be done on all 3.
 (Not possible)

+Compression is pretty much sorting.
+Something sorted can be very easily compressed.
+The more random something is, the harder it is to compress.
+If a program can sort the data, it is the same as compressing it.
+However sorting would have to be done so that it can be reversed.
+Maybe that is the difference.